People, Processes & Technology are 3 key pillars of your Information Security Management System (ISMS).

 Lack of processes or processes that are not enforced lead to vulnerabilities in your system.
 Think about hearing the fire alarm at work.
 Everyone knows they should immediately evacuate the building as quickly and safely as possible, but does everyone know what to do if they think their system has been breached?
 Failure to respond rapidly could lead to the damage becoming more severe.

-This is where a Virtual Chief Information Security Officer (VCISO) service can help to develop a comprehensive strategy and implement an effective plan, to embed security consciousness across your entire organisation; minimise the attack surface of your network, and inoculate your people and infrastructure of potential threats.
+This is where an Electronic Chief Information Security Officer (ECISO) service can help to develop a comprehensive strategy and implement an effective plan, to embed security consciousness across your entire organisation; minimise the attack surface of your network, and inoculate your people and infrastructure of potential threats.
 The right network security partner can help you to ensure that all your people and processes are security-oriented and compliant.

 Regardless of the scale and size of your organisation, your people (staff awareness and training), processes (company policies) and technology (usage, encryption, data backup and security) should all be aligned to well-designed strategies and implementation plans.
 Failure to align and integrate your operations across all three pillars would likely lead to vulnerabilities in your organisation, and therefore high likelihood of disruption and theft of your most valuable asset – business data.